 Caffee Galeria Sztuki

 For lunch, wander over to Caffee Galeria Sztuki on Ząbkowska Street.
-Featuring soups, salads, quiches, and pasta, this comfortable, elegant eating place gives an assortment of upscale dishes at lower-priced prices.
-And if you’re looking to satisfy your candy teeth, a slice of the tort below, a Polish meringue cake, is positive to hit the spot.
+This comfortable, elegant restaurant offers soups, salads, quiches, and pasta, offering an assortment of upscale dishes at lower prices.
+And if you’re looking to satisfy your candy teeth, a slice of the tort below, a Polish meringue cake, is sure to hit the spot.